Megha-0206/Megha-0206/README.md

 ## 🪶 About Me

-I'm a Computer Science undergraduate focused on building reliable, scalable software — spanning **full‑stack web development**, **AI/ML systems**, and **security engineering**.
+I'm a Computer Science undergraduate focused on building reliable, scalable software — spanning **full‑stack web development**, **AI/ML systems** and **Database Management**.
 My work is grounded in a product‑engineering mindset: I care as much about system design, performance, and maintainability as I do about the code itself.

 - 🔭 Hands-on engineering experience in **web development** and **cybersecurity**, gained through internships at **Innovexis** and the **Cisco Networking Academy**.
 - 🤖 Growing expertise in **applied machine learning** — embeddings, similarity search, and recommendation pipelines (e.g. CLIP-based product recommendation, catalog deduplication, and reverse image search).
 - 🧱 Comfortable across the stack — from responsive front-end interfaces to backend services and data pipelines.
-- 🔐 Security-aware engineering practices informed by networking and cybersecurity fundamentals.
 - ⚡ Currently sharpening skills in system design, cloud infrastructure, and production ML workflows.

 **Open To:** Software Engineering Internships · AI/ML Engineering roles · Full Stack opportunities · Open-source collaboration